StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ## GitOps and FluxCD

-One of the greatest benefits of using FluxCD resources is the possibility to apply GitOps to your deployments.
+One of the greatest benefits of using FluxCD resources is the possibility to utilize GitOps methods to your deployments.
 GitOps is a set of practices, such as version control, collaboration, compliance and continuous delivery, and apply them to your infrastructure to achieve a certain level of automation.
 GitOps uses a Git Repository as a single source of truth for all of your configurations regarding